-Upon closing of this Offering, we have agreed to issue to the Representative of the underwriters warrants ("Underwriter's Warrants") to purchase that number of shares of our common stock equal to six percent (6%) of the aggregate number of shares sold in the Offering.
-The Underwriter's Warrants will be exercisable at any time, and from time to time, in whole or in part, during the period commencing 180 days following the effective date of this Offering and expiring on the fifth anniversary thereof at an exercise price of \$[ ] (or 110% of the public offering price per share in the offering).
-See "Underwriter's Warrants".
-The registration statement of which this prospectus is apart also covers the Underwriter's Warrants and the shares of our common stock issuable upon exercise of the
+Upon the closing of this Offering, which is expected to be February 5, 2024, we have agreed to issue to the Representative of the underwriters warrants ("Underwriter's Warrants") to purchase 90,428 shares of our common stock, equal to six percent (6%) of the aggregate number of shares sold in the Offering.
+The Underwriter's Warrants will be exercisable at any time, and from time to time, in whole or in part, during the period commencing 180 days following the effective date of this Offering and expiring on the fifth anniversary thereof at an exercise price per share of \$4.16 (110% of the combined public offering price of each Company Share and Company Warrant).
+See "Underwriting - Underwriter's Warrants".
+The registration statement of which this prospectus is apart also covers the Underwriter's Warrants and the shares of our common stock issuable upon exercise of the Underwriter's Warrants.

-Use of proceeds:

-We expect to receive approximately \$[] in net proceeds from the sale of our securities offered by us in this Offering (approximately \$[] if the underwriters exercise their over-allotment option in full), after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-We intend to use the net proceeds received from this offering for general and working capital purposes, including but not limited to investing in research and development, including in our technology, the repayment of debt and for working capital and general corporate purposes.
+Use of proceeds: We expect to receive approximately \$4,933,000 in net proceeds from the sale of our securities offered by us in this Offering (approximately \$5,710,195 if the underwriters exercise their over-allotment option in full) upon the closing of this Offering, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We intend to use the net proceeds received from this Offering for general and working capital purposes, including but not limited to investing in research and development, including in our technology, the repayment of debt and for working capital and general corporate purposes.